-Taylorsville Town Center is a 127,231 square foot grocery-anchored shopping center is located at the intersection of Redwood Road and 4700 South in Taylorsville, Utah.
+Taylorsville Town Center is a 112,507 square foot grocery-anchored shopping center located at the intersection of Redwood Road and 4700 South in Taylorsville, Utah.
 The centre was constructed in 1987 and is situated on a 13.9 acre site.
-Taylorsville Town Center is 96% occupied and is anchored by Fresh Market.
+Taylorsville Town Center is 97% occupied and is anchored by Macey's Fresh.